yandex-cloud/docs/en/billing/concepts/index.md

 ---
-title: Basic billing concepts
+title: "Billing concepts { #basics }"
-description: "The following basic concepts are used in {{ yandex-cloud }} billing - report, payment invoice, billing account statuses, billing accounts, grant, agreement, billing threshold, committed volume of services, payment receipt for individuals, invoice, personal account, promo code"
+description: "The Yandex\_Cloud's billing uses the following key terms: a grant, a contract, a billing threshold, an account, a billing account, a promo code, and a committed volume of services (CVoS)"
 ---

 # All concepts